|

-Born in Philadelphia, but raised in Fresno, Luke Chueh's (pronounced
+Born in Philadelphia, but raised in Fresno, Luke Chueh (pronounced

 Polytechnic State University, San Luis Obipso where he earned